hidelab/CPPCxN/README.md

 This version of PCxN is optimized for speed by adjusting code structure and using C++(Rcpp package).
 The changes do not alter the idea of the original PCxN method found [here](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006042).

 ## Rcpp (C++)
 The Rcpp package is widely used to speed-up R scripts by using lower level C++ calculations, majorly decreasing looping overheads (among other things).
-A large number of R functions are supported by the package (e.g. `colMeans()`) but inevitably a few have to be implemented manually, or worst case imported from R (e.g. `cor.shrink()`).
+A large number of R functions are supported by the package (e.g. `colMeans()`) but inevitably a few have to be implemented manually, or worst case (very slow) imported from R (e.g. `cor.shrink()`).

 ## R code
 The original version is based on two nested loops (through tissues and process pair elements).
 The latter one is distributed between cores.
 Turning these 2 loops into Rcpp would be hard as we would need to implement all fucntions included to C++.
-The main problem would be the `mcapply()` function, which would require us to find a C++ that provides the same functionality.
+The main problem would be the `mclapply()` function, which would require us to find a C++ that provides the same functionality.

 What we can do is restructure the code in the following ways:
 1. Precalculate the Summary matrices (joint and disjoint)
 2. Subset the pair elements.
 That means only calculate interesting relationships (e.g. pathways to drugs)

-## Current performance report
+3. Enable the concatenationg of result matrices that come from running PCxN with different arguments

-We are tackling performance issues from two sides
+## Code changes

 ### R code adjustments/additions
 A more detailed report of the runtime comparisons can be found [here](https://docs.google.com/spreadsheets/d/1359vW0Rua5wTmuHGkCloJ8ft-8A-TltPQdUCIocctBE/edit?usp=sharing) In short, the steps to be implemented: